Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 Note that a tetrahedron $T$ like in Figure \ref{fig:tetrahedron} will either represent a \textit{compact} tetrahedron homeomorphic to a $3$-ball $B^3$ (notably when considering \textit{H-triangulations}) or an \textit{ideal} tetrahedron homeomorphic to a $3$-ball minus $4$ points in the boundary (when considering \textit{ideal triangulations}).

-A \textit{triangulation} $X=(T_1,\ldots,T_N,\sim)$ is the data of $N$ distinct tetrahedra $T_1, \ldots, T_N$ and an equivalence relation $\sim$ first defined on the faces by pairing and the only gluing that respects vertex order, and also induced on edges then vertices by the combined identifications.
+A \textit{triangulation} $X=(T_1,\ldots,T_N,\sim)$ is the data of $N$ distinct tetrahedra $T_1, \ldots, T_N$ and an equivalence relation $\sim$ first defined on the faces by pairing and the only gluing that respects vertex order, and also induced on edges {and} vertices by the combined identifications.
 We call $M_X$ the (pseudo-)$3$-manifold $ M_X = T_1 \sqcup \cdots \sqcup T_N / \sim$ obtained by quotient.
-Note that $M_X$ may fail to be a manifold only at a quotient vertex of the triangulation, whose regular neighborhood might not be a $3$-ball (but for instance a cone over a torus for exteriors of links).
+Note that $M_X$ may fail to be a manifold only at (the image by the quotient map of) a vertex of the triangulation, whose regular {neighbourhood} might not be a $3$-ball (but for instance a cone over a torus for exteriors of links).

 We denote $X^{k}$ (for $k=0, \ldots, 3$) the set of $k$-cells of $X$ after identification by $\sim$.
-In this paper we always consider that \textit{no face is left unpaired by $\sim$}, thus $X^{2}$ is always of cardinal $2N$.
+In this paper we always {assume} that \textit{no face is left unpaired by $\sim$}, thus $X^{2}$ is always of {cardinality} $2N$.
 By a slight abuse of notation we also call $T_j$ the $3$-cell inside the tetrahedron $T_j$, so that $X^{3} = \{T_1, \ldots, T_N\}$.
 Elements of $X^{1}$ are usually represented by distinct types of arrows, which are drawn on the corresponding preimage edges, see Figure \ref{fig:id:tri:41:complement} for an example.

 An \textit{ideal triangulation} $X$ contains ideal tetrahedra, and in this case the quotient space minus its vertices $M_X \setminus X^0$ is an open manifold.
 In this case we will denote $M=M_X \setminus X^0$ and say that the open manifold $M$ admits the ideal triangulation $X$.